 Note

 Luma.LED_Matrix

-This is a Python 3 library interfacing LED matrix displays with the MAX7219 driver (using SPI), WS2812 (NeoPixels, inc Pimoroni Unicorn pHat/Hat and Unicorn Hat HD) and APA102 (DotStar) on the Raspberry Pi and other Linux-based single board computers.
+This is a Python 3 library for interfacing LED matrix displays using the MAX7219 driver (via SPI), WS2812 (NeoPixels, including Pimoroni Unicorn pHat/Hat and Unicorn Hat HD), and APA102 (DotStar) on the Raspberry Pi and other Linux-based single-board computers.

+Note